The Conformal Universe II: Conformal Symmetry, its Spontaneous Breakdown and Higgs Fields in Conformally Flat Spacetime: The spontaneous breakdown of conformal symmetry

+The mechanism of the spontaneous breakdown of conformal symmetry was studied by Fubini in 1976 \cite{FUBINI}.
+We report here his main results.

-It is known that the 15--parameter Lie algebra of the conformal group in 4D spacetime ${C}(1, 3)$ is isomorphic with that of the hyperbolic--rotation group $O(2,4)$ on the 6D linear space $\{x^0, x^1, x^2, x^3, x^4, x^5\}$ of metric $(x^0)^2 + (x^5)^2 - (x^1)^2 - (x^2)^2 - (x^3)^2 - (x^4)^2$.
-Assuming that the dilation invariance of the vacuum is broken spontaneously, the sole possible candidates for a stability subgroup turn out to be: \begin{itemize} \item[-] $S_P$: the {\em Poincar\'e group}, i.e, the 10--parameter Lie algebra generated by $M_{\mu\nu}$ and $P_\mu$.
-With this choice, possible NG--bosons VEVs are invariant under translations and are therefore constant.
+It is known that the 15--parameter Lie algebra of the conformal group $G\equiv{C}(1, 3)$, described by Eqs (\ref{commut1})--(\ref{commut4}), is isomorphic with that of hyperbolic--rotation group $O(2,4)$ on the 6D linear space $\{x^0, x^1, x^2, x^3, x^4, x^5\}$ of metric $(x^0)^2 + (x^5)^2 - (x^1)^2 - (x^2)^2 - (x^3)^2 - (x^4)^2$.
+The spontaneous breakdown of conformal symmetry can occur only in three ways, corresponding to the following stability subgroups of $G$: \begin{itemize} \item[--] $O(1,3)$: the {\em Poincar\'e group}, i.e, the 10--parameter Lie algebra generated by $M_{\mu\nu}$ and $P_\mu$.
+With this choice, NG--boson VEVs are invariant under translations and are therefore constant.